UoM-RAICo1/raico-docs/source/index.rst

  About RAICo1
 ==================

-Robot developers and study designers can use the following pages containing the documentation for preparing their studies and demos for visitors using the resources of `Raico1`_ at the `University of Manchester`_.
+The Robotics and AI Collaboration (`RAICo1`_) is a seminal initiative situated at the juncture of academia and industry, under the auspices of `The University of Manchester`_.
+This endeavor highlights the university's comprehensive commitment to research in robotics and artificial intelligence.
+RAICo1 functions as a pivotal facility for the University's Robotics for Extreme Environments Group.
+This group is acclaimed for its adept deployment of robotic technologies within facilities confronting extreme conditions and other formidable environments, both domestically within the United Kingdom and on a global scale.

-.. note:: Please read ... before starting any activity inside the house.
+.. note:: Please read :ref:`using_raico1` before starting any activity inside the RAICo1.

 .. toctree::